pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class get [COMMAND-OPTIONS] CLASSNAME

-      Get and display a single CIM class.
+      get and display a single CIM class from the WBEM Server

     Options:
       -l, --localonly                 Show only local properties of the class.